PreferredAI/helm-charts/charts/solr/README.md

 **What changes were introduced in this major version?**

 - This chart no longer uses `solr-config-map` configmap.
 If you use a custom `solr-config-map` please move the configuration into solr.xml on zookeeper before upgrading.
+- Replaced `initScript` with `initScripts` that takes in filename-content values which can be mounted to /docker-entrypoint-initdb.d with extraVolumes and extraVolumeMounts

 **Known Issues**